 This operation can be performed by the account owner and by anyone with a shared access signature that has permission to perform this operation.

-null values are ignored by the
+null values will be updated by the

 Merge Entity operation.
-All other properties will be updated.

 A property cannot be removed with a